Images sourced from Pexels

 Building Better Homes - A National Building Code for All Australians

 The NSW and WA governments are yet to commit to implementing accessible housing to the new 2022 National Construction Code.
-This will take effect in other states from 1 May 2023.
+This will take effect in other states starting from 1 October 2023.
 To contact either government to let them know how important accessible housing is for ALL Australians click on the Building Better Homes logo.
 Rights & Inclusion Australia is an active partner in the Building Better Homes campaign.

 Membership & Donations